Skip to content

 nextCmin[h] = min(... where > 0)

-w does not directly replace profile values.
-It scales the contribution of the controlled profile relative to uncontrolled, using learned controlled share s.
+Internally, w is fixed at the default value and scales the contribution of the controlled profile relative to uncontrolled, using learned controlled share s.

 text